People are entitled to make a reasonable amount of noise, but if it’s excessive you can make a complaint.

 The City Plan stipulates permitted noise levels within defined zones.
 Noise monitoring is undertaken in instances where the effects of an activity are not able to be assessed subjectively, for example noise from an extraction fan on a commercial site which is creating an adverse effect on residents.

-When there’s a lot of construction going on around Tauranga, it can result in increased noise levels.
+When there’s a lot of construction going on around Tauranga, it can result in increased noise and vibration levels.

-Construction noise is common within any city.
-In recent years, our city has experienced an increase in development which can result in increased noise levels.
+Construction noise and vibration is common within any city.
+In recent years, our city has experienced an increase in development which can result in increased noise and vibration levels.
 Noise levels generated by construction can be very high and continuous, which can affect sleep and concentration amongst residents and those working near construction sites.

 What hours are acceptable for construction noise?